Booking Activities, Lodging, and Transport

 In Vientiane there is an LCR ticket office in the city centre, in Vientiane Centre shopping mall.
 It’s slightly hidden, but ask someone and you should find it.
 You’ll have to make two visits there — one to book and pay (bring your passport!), and another the next day to pick up the tickets.
 In Luang Prabang, I am told there is a ticket office or travel agency near Villa Nam Khan (by Kingskitsarath Road near the Khan River) where you can buy train tickets.

 When it is working, the LCR ticket-booking app accepts Visa cards (not MasterCard or AmEx), OnePay, WeChat, UnionPay and AliPay.
 As of February 2024, you must have a Lao phone number (and therefore a Lao sim card) — the authorities have announced that this will soon change, but so far it hasn’t.
 If your bank back home will need to send an SMS text to your normal phone number to verify the credit card transaction, then you need both your Lao and home-country sim cards working simultaneously.
 But if you get a OnePay account with BCEL Bank in Laos, you can tie your Lao phone number to that account and then you can use the app.
-Personally, I would skip all that hassle and buy your ticket in one of the other possible ways — particularly because it seems like every day, another traveller is reporting problems using the app.
+Personally, I would skip all that hassle and buy your ticket in one of the other possible ways — particularly because it seems like every day, travellers are reporting problems using the app.

 If you will cross the border between Laos and China, you MUST get your visa for your destination country in advance!!
 Laos does NOT offer visa on arrival on that train (though e-visa is available), and China does not have a visa on arrival option at all.